HarrysLapTimer/DreamMachineFan/README.md

 # Installation
 - Enable ssh for your Dream Machine and log in as root.
+- To allow a full restore, memorize your Dream Machine's default fan value by entering `cat /sys/class/hwmon/hwmon0/device/pwm2` on the command line; memorize the number shown
-- Check if python3 is preinstalled by entering `python3` on the command line.
+- Check if python3 is preinstalled by entering `python3`
 - In case it isn't, install it using `apt-get install python3`
 - Install Python dist utilities using `apt-get install python3-distutils`
 - Install `pip`: `curl "https://bootstrap.pypa.io/get-pip.py" > get-pip.py; python3 get-pip.py`